ErpNetDocs/tech/modules/logistics/wms/how-to/setup-warehouse/enter_quntity_of_one_pce.md

 # Enter quantity of one pce

-You can decide what the behavior is when entering a barcode.
+You can configure the behavior when scanning a barcode in the WMS-Worker app.

-When scanning a barcode - you can directly enter 1 pce without going through the quantity screen.
+The settings determine whether scanning a barcode automatically enters a quantity of one piece or simply locates the product row and allows for manual quantity entry.

-Or when scanning a barcode - just find the row for that product and enter the quantity in the quantity screen.
+To adjust this setting, use the following [config options reference](https://docs.erp.net/tech/reference/config-options-reference.html) :

-This setting is accessible by entering a [Config options reference](https://docs.erp.net/tech/reference/config-options-reference.html) - /WMS/WMS-Worker/SingleBarcodeScanEntersQuantityOfOnePce
+`/WMS/WMS-Worker/SingleBarcodeScanEntersQuantityOfOnePce`.

-- When the value of the config is "1", then scanning of a single barcode is accepted as 1 PCE <br>
+- When the value of this configuration is set to "1", scanning a barcode directly enters a quantity of one piece.
-- When the value of the config is "0", then the WMS-Worker APP just finds the line and goes to execute mode for this line.
+- When the value is set to "0", the WMS-Worker app locates the product row and switches to execute mode for that line, allowing for manual quantity entry.

 ![pictures](pictures/Logistic_enter_quntity_of_one_pce_27_05.png)